 Kingswood actively participates in all Provincial Standardized testing.
 We also successfully participate in math competitions (Kangaroo Math) and literary competitions (Frye Festival).

-[BUDDING WRITERS] What if you woke up one day, and the Internet no longer existed?
-Based off this concept, discover what story the students from Kingswood Academy Montessori School imagined in this video, presented by actor Bianca Richard.Students use Google products to learn how to use word processing, slide shows and spreadsheets to accomplish everyday tasks.
+Students use Google products to learn how to use word processing, slide shows and spreadsheets to accomplish everyday tasks.
 They learn both respect and safety in the digital world.
 The students are introduced to coding, video editing, and internet researching.
-Coding is taught every third Friday by our resident coding expert, Ms. Marcy Walton!
+Each class attends coding classes on a biweekly basis with Ms. Courtney.

 Casa Program (Ages 3-5)